• Skip to main content

 • Preheat your oven to 300°F (145°C).

-• In a large skillet, cook the chopped bacon over medium heat until crispy.
-Then remove it using a slotted spoon and set it aside.
+• In a large skillet, cook the chopped 8 slices bacon over medium heat until crispy.
+Then, remove it using a slotted spoon and set it aside.

-• In the same skillet, add the sausages and cook them over medium heat until they are browned on all sides.
+• Add the 1 lb pork sausage in the same skillet and cook them over medium heat until they are browned on all sides.
 Then, remove them from the skillet and cut them into bite-sized pieces.

-• In a large oven-safe pot or Dutch oven, layer the sliced potatoes and onions, then add the sausage and bacon pieces on top.
+• In a large oven-safe pot or Dutch oven, layer the sliced 4 large potatoes and 2 large onions, then add the sausage and bacon pieces on top.

-• Pour the chicken broth over the ingredients in the pot, add the bay leaves, and sprinkle the chopped parsley over everything.
-Season with salt and pepper to taste.
+• Pour the 2 cups chicken broth over the ingredients in the pot, add the 3 bay leaves, and sprinkle the chopped 2 tablespoon fresh parsley over everything.
+Season with ½ teaspoon each, salt & pepper.

 • Cover the pot with a lid and bake in the preheated oven at 300°F (145°C) for about 2 hours, or until the potatoes are tender and the flavors have melded together.
 Remove the bay leaves and serve immediately.